peterhinch/micropython-font-to-py/FONT_TO_PY.md

 Larger character sets are assumed to be sparse and the emitted code uses an index optimised for sparse values and a binary search algorithm.

-# Appendix 3: font_test.py
+# Appendix 3: Testing

-This enables a Python font file to be described and rendered at the command prompt.
+The file `font_test.py` enables a Python font file to be described and rendered at the command prompt.
 It provides a useful way of checking unknown font files.
 Compatibility with files created by old versions of `font_to_py` is not guaranteed.

 It runs under Python 3.2 or above.
 Given a font `myfont.py` the following will render the supplied string (assuming that `font_test.py` has executable